ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 For example, when my generation was growing up, we couldn't control what was on the television.
 Even if we could control the channel, we couldn't control what was on each channel.
 Compare with today, where kids can control EXACTLY what to watch.
 I think this agency is bad for their developing minds, so I try to intentionally limit this, where possible.

 The YouTube algorithm recently happened to show me a video, specifically about limiting television as if it were the 90's: https://www.youtube.com/shorts/wTKgaTSli4A

+When kids grow up to the phase where they want to exercise their agency for everything, I think it's great to let them choose what to wear (which might include [natural consequences](#Natural-Consequences).
+At the same time, not everything needs to be a choice, if you're trying to find a stool to buy for them or a coloring sheet to print out for them, they probably won't benefit from the agency.

 ### Routine and consistency